 About Tekcess and Michael Chase

 Hi.
 My name is Michael Chase.
 You can call me Mike.
-I’m the President of Tekcess International, a 25-year-plus veteran of the capital equipment industry, and the author of two capital equipment strategy books, Equipped to Win and Get Your Price!.
+I am President of Tekcess International, a thirty-year-plus veteran of the capital equipment industry, and author of three capital equipment product management books.

-Here’s what that experience taught me.
-Capital equipment companies source most of their strategy and marketing professionals from their technical ranks.
-Almost without exception, these incredibly capable professionals have the formal technical education necessary to master complex capital equipment and its applications.
-But they are often left on their own to figure out how to capitalize on promising opportunities, grow their businesses, and compete.
+Here is what that experience taught me.
+Capital equipment companies source most of their product management professionals from their technical ranks.
+Without exception, these incredibly capable professionals have the aptitude and technical education necessary to master complex capital equipment and its applications.
+But equipment companies usually leave them on their own to figure out how to capitalize on promising opportunities, grow their businesses, and compete.

 In 2006, I formed Tekcess International to help capital equipment companies solve that problem.

-Tekcess’s first decade was mostly filled with enterprise-wide assignments to help equipment companies accelerate growth, increase profitability, and gain an advantage over their competitors.
+In Tekcess’s first decade, I took on enterprise-wide assignments to help equipment companies accelerate growth, increase profitability, and gain an advantage over their competitors.
 Each assignment was a full-court press.
 I interacted with my client’s entire organization, from the board of directors to the engineering teams in the lab.
-I coached, trained, facilitated, lead, managed, and implemented.
-On a few occasions, I even took on interim General Manager and Vice President of Marketing roles.
+I coached, trained, facilitated, led, managed, and implemented.
+On a few occasions, I even took on interim general manager and vice president of marketing roles.

 He reacted to my proposal with, “Mike, we want to implement everything you showed us in your workshop.
-But we’re stretched too thin and can’t take on another major initiative.
-Is there some way that you can help us that doesn’t require boiling the ocean?”
+But we are stretched too thin and cannot take on another major initiative.
+Is there some way that you can help us that does not require boiling the ocean?”

 I offered, “How about I coach a few of your product managers on how to apply value-based strategy to their product lines?
 I can coach as few or as many as you like.”